lchjames/badminton-rsvp/README.md

 IMPORTANT:
 You must update Apps Script to support the new admin actions listed in the chat message and redeploy as a new version.

+### Admin Booking Status Definition

+- CONFIRMED: Player is within capacity.
+- WAITLIST: Player queued due to capacity.
+- NO: Player not attending.

+Note: YES is user input only and not used in admin filters.